I’m often asked why we decided to call our website ‘LonerWolf.’

 Equally, if the Wolf presents itself in a moment in life where you feel stuck, it might be reminding you that you’re a free spirit, that you can deviate from whatever path you are currently on and become a ‘lone wolf‘ if necessary in order to pursue your dreams.

 Meanings will be revealed to you as you deepen your personal connection with the Wolf.

 The Wolf and Dream Interpretation

-Native American Indians knew that dreaming of a Wolf symbolized beauty, solitude, mystery, self-confidence and pride.
-If a Wolf appears in your dreams, it may signify that you’re approaching life with a composed, adaptable attitude, and that it’s okay to be a loner by choice.
+If a Wolf appears in your dreams, it may signify that you’re approaching life with a composed and adaptable attitude.

 In positive dreams, psychoanalysts interpret the Wolf as a guiding symbol for trusting your instincts (again, sexual instincts and addictive ‘cravings’ play a role here) and expressing them in a more balanced way.